-Stitch: Needle: Thread: Feed-dog:

-Double Overlock No. 10 or Jersey Overlock No. 20 size and type suitable for the fabric selected cotton or polyester up (sewing position) Presser foot: Overlock foot No. 2
+Stitch: Needle: Thread: Feed-dog: Presser foot: Double Overlock No. 10 or Jersey Overlock No. 20 size and type suitable for the fabric selected cotton or polyester up (sewing position) Overlock foot No. 2A overlock seam in loose knits and cross seams in knits and jerseys guide the raw edge along the pin on the overlock foot the stitch will form over the pin and over the edge of the fabric